LongPham7/Defunctionalization-of-monotone-problems/README.md

 ## Run

 ### Installation
 First, install a basic Haskell platform that comes with GHC, Cabal, Stack, and the basic Haskell packages.
-Then install the packages alex (for lexer generation) and happy (for parser generation) by
+Then install the packages alex (for lexer generation), happy (for parser generation), and optparse-applicative (for command line options) by

     cabal install alex
     cabal install happy
+    cabal install optparse-applicative

 or

     stack install alex
     stack install happy
+    stack install optparse-applicative

 ### Execution
 First run